BorisEdison/Java-Programs/README.md

 # Java-Programs
-Coded these programs right after class to have better hold of the concepts.
+Coded these programs right after each class to have better hold of the concepts.